A great visual merchandising resume is your first shot at showing off what you can do - and what you care about - to the people who matter.

 Aspiring Visual Merchandiser eager to apply creative skills and knowledge of retail trends to enhance store displays and increase customer engagement.
 Seeking to contribute to a dynamic retail team.

-- How to showcase your visual merchandising resume skills?
+How to showcase your visual merchandising resume skills?

-The skills section helps highlight your proficiency in the tools, techniques, and approaches that make you an effective merchandiser.
+The skills resume section helps highlight your proficiency in the tools, techniques, and approaches that make you an effective merchandiser.

-Visual merchandising hard skills:
+Visual merchandising hard skills examples:

 - Adobe Creative Suite (Photoshop, Illustrator)